kaizen-ai/kaizenflow/docs/Tools-PyCharm.md

       - Without enough bandwidth it's slow and not snappy enough

 2. X11 approach
     - Same as VNC, but instead of sending bitmaps through VNC, a "compressed" version of the GUI is sent to the local computer directly
     - Pros:
       - Maybe faster than VNC
       - PyCharm window is like a native window on your laptop
     - Cons:
-      - X11 is old crap developed long time again and not really supported any more
+      - X11 is old (once glorious) crap developed long time again and not really supported anymore
       - One needs to tunnel X11 traffic, set things up, and so on

 3. PyCharm Gateway
     - New client-server architecture for PyCharm
       - A "headless" PyCharm runs on the server
       - A GUI client PyCharm runs on your laptop